Affiliate links on Android Authority may earn us a commission. Learn more.

 Ecobee Smart Thermostat Premium

 The Smart Thermostat Premium is the top HomeKit-compatible thermostat on the market.
-Not only does it have an easy touchscreen interface and full integration into HomeKit controls and automations, but it also operates as its own smart speaker, for either Siri or Amazon Alexa.
+Not only does it have an easy touchscreen interface and full integration into HomeKit controls and automations, it operates as its own smart speaker, either for Siri or Alexa.
 If you choose Siri, you’ll need a HomePod set up as a Home Hub — even an iPad or Apple TV won’t work.

 The product comes bundled with an external sensor you can use to extend its temperature and occupancy detection to another room.
 That might seem excessive, but an Ecobee can quickly pay for itself by making heating and cooling more cost-efficient.